AnyPortal/AnyPortal/docs/subscription.md

 ## protocol

-Currently only fv2ray REST is implemented.
+Currently only anyportal REST is implemented.

-### fv2ray REST
+### anyportal REST

 It's a REST url expecting the following content.